RamanujanMachine/Blind-Delta-Algorithm/docs/DEVELOPER.md

 ## 7. Troubleshooting and Relevant Documentation

-**BOINC documentation** can be find both on their [web page](https://boinc.berkeley.edu/trac/wiki/SoftwareDevelopment) and their [GitHub repository wiki](https://github.com/BOINC/boinc/wiki).
+**BOINC documentation** can be found both on their [web page](https://boinc.berkeley.edu/trac/wiki/SoftwareDevelopment) and their [GitHub repository wiki](https://github.com/BOINC/boinc/wiki).
 The latter does not provide a table of contents.
 It does happen that documentation in one place is contradicted by documentation in the other, so it is advisable that anything found therein is tested before being assumed to be true.
 This is likely due to the 20 year history of the project and outdated documentation still being present on some topics.
 Due to the lack of Table of Contents or Index, performing a site search (in the Google search box or the Chrome address bar) is the easiest way to find relevant docs, e.g. looking for documentation on "debugging" would look like this:

     site: https://github.com/BOINC/boinc/wiki debugging